darktable-org/dtorg/content/resources/camera-support.md

 The table has the following fields:

 - **Model, Aliases:** The name of the camera with at least basic support in darktable
-- **WB Presets:** If darktable has white balance presets for the camera so you can choose things like "Daylight" and "Fluorescent" in the temperature module
+- **WB Presets:** If darktable has white balance presets for the camera so you can choose things like "Daylight" and "Fluorescent" in the white balance module
 - **Noise Profile:** If darktable has a noise profile so you can use the profiled denoise module with the camera

-The table is based on the source code from the 5.2.x branch.
+The table is based on the source code from the 5.2.1 branch.

 ### Canon